The Bailey

-The Bailey, or The Peninsula, is a historic area in the centre of Durham, England.
-It is a peninsula within a sharp meander in the River Wear, formed by isostatic adjustment of the land.
-The name 'The Bailey' derives from it being the 'outer bailey' of the Norman motte and bailey-style Durham Castle.
-Access to the area is restricted by the Durham City congestion charge, which started in 2002 and is the UK's oldest such scheme.
+The Bailey is a historic area in the centre of the city of Durham, County Durham, England.
+It consists of two streets, North Bailey and South Bailey.
+It is on a peninsula within a sharp meander along the River Wear, formed by an isostatic adjustment of the land.
+The name "The Bailey" derives from the outer bailey of the Norman motte and bailey-style Durham Castle.
+Vehicular access to the area is restricted by the Durham City congestion charge, which started in 2002 and is the UK's oldest such scheme.

 Terminology

-The peninsula is usually taken to mean the entire area within the bend of the river, that is, the historic Durham Cathedral and Castle, Palace Green, North Bailey, South Bailey and Durham Market Square.
-Bailey is often used to refer to this whole area, and the five Durham University colleges in this area, (University College, Hatfield College, St Chad's College, St John's College and St Cuthbert's Society) are often labelled Bailey Colleges.
-However, Bailey often refers more precisely to two streets, North Bailey and South Bailey, that run along the peninsula.
+The area within the bend of the river, that is, the historic Durham Castle and Cathedral, Palace Green, North Bailey, South Bailey, Saddler Street, Durham Market Place and other surrounding streets is known as "The Peninsula", and forms one of the character areas of the Durham City Conservation Area.
+The five Durham University colleges in this area (University College, Hatfield College, St Chad's College, St John's College and St Cuthbert's Society) are often labelled Bailey Colleges, although only four of these are actually on the bailey, with University College being on Palace Green.